 What is FLR FP?

-FLR FP refers to the form that you have to fill in for ‘Further Leave to Remain’ under either of the Family Life or Private Life categories.
-The Further Leave to Remain is granted for 2.5 years, after which you will need to make further applications, depending on whether you are on the five or ten year route to settlement.
+FLR FP refers to the application form for ‘Further Leave to Remain’ under either of the Family Life or Private Life categories.

 How long does FLR FP application take?

-The application will take 8 weeks if you are applying from within the UK and 12 weeks if you are applying from outside the UK.
-There is a super priority service under which you will receive a decision within two days, but this costs £800 more, and you can only use it when you are applying from within the UK.
+The application should take 8 weeks if you are applying from within the UK and around 12 weeks if you are applying from outside the UK.
+There is a super priority service allows you to receive a decision within two days at an additional cost of £800 and is only available for in-country applications.

 What is FLR FP 10 year route?

-The FLR FP ten year route refers to an application to remain in the UK because of your family or private life on the ten year route to settlement (also known as indefinite leave to remain).
-FLR FP is granted for 2.5 years.
-Therefore, you would need to make four applications (4 x 2.5) to reach the ten year qualifying period for settlement in the UK.
+The FLR FP ten year route relates to an application for leave to remain in the UK on the basis of family or private life.
+This route requires four applications of 2.5 years of leave each to reach the ten year qualifying period for settlement in the UK.